derdoktor667/DShotRMT/README.md

 # DShotRMT - ESP32 Library (Rewrite for ESP-IDF 5)

 A modern, robust C++ library for generating DShot signals on the ESP32 using the new ESP-IDF 5 RMT encoder API (`rmt_tx.h` / `rmt_rx.h`).
-Supports all standard DShot modes (150, 300, 600) and features continuous frame transmission with configurable pause.
+Supports all standard DShot modes (150, 300, 600, 1200) and features continuous frame transmission with configurable timing.
 **Now with BiDirectional DShot support and advanced command management!**

 > The legacy version (using the old `rmt.h` API) is still available in the `oldAPI` branch.